-According to Statistics Mauritius, 2575 GWh of electricity were generated for sales in 2013 representing a 3.2% increase in consumption compared to 2012.
-Peak power demand capacity increased from 430.1 MW to 441.1 MW for the same period and renewable energies (R.E) accounted for 20.6% of total production.
+According to Statistics Mauritius, 2,575 GWh of electricity were generated in 2013 representing a 3.2% increase in consumption compared to 2012.
+Peak power demand capacity increased from 430.1 MW to 441.1 MW for the same period and renewable energy (R.E) accounted for 20.6% of total production.
 While bagasse remains the key source of renewable energy (16.4%), the remaining 4.2% of electricity generation came from hydro, wind, landfill gas and solar PV in 2013.

-Currently wind and solar projects with a total installed capacity of 49 MW in progress are as follows:
+Currently wind and solar projects with a total installed capacity of 49 MW are under way.

-Although the country welcomes all types of renewable energy projects, in line with international best practices in the sector and a policy decision from Government in 2014, all renewable energy projects would only be considered under a tender exercise.
-You may register with us on the following email email@example.com and we will update you of all upcoming tenders in the sector.
+Although the country welcomes all types of renewable energy projects, in line with international best practices in the sector and Government’s policy decision in 2014, all renewable energy projects will only be considered in the context of a tender exercise.
+Promoters may register on the following email address firstname.lastname@example.org and they will be updated about all upcoming tenders in the energy sector.

 Third Party Providers

 Nevertheless, private sector initiatives which do not require Government intervention can be immediately considered.
-The National Budget 2014 announced regulations to liberalise sale of electricity to third party within well-defined developments.
-This measure enables the generation of electricity from renewable energy sources by private promoters for direct sales to third-party occupiers (including tenants).
+The National Budget 2014 announced regulations to liberalise the sale of electricity to third parties within well-defined developments.
+This measure enables the generation of electricity from renewable energy sources by private promoters for direct sale to third-party consumption (including tenants).
 Moreover, opportunities exist for Energy Efficiency Projects targeting Large Energy Consumers and Energy Audit, Management and Advisory Services.

 Waste to Energy